 pipx install puyapy==4.2.1 --force

-may or may not be required depending on if you already have a version installed.
+--force may or may not be required depending on whether you already have a version installed.

 > puya